 Maybe you want to bring up bisexuality in a conversation and see what your friend's thoughts are.
 Perhaps you'll learn something about him you don't yet know.
 On the other hand, be prepared to find him asking what your sudden interest in his sexual feelings towards women is all about.
 He might, in fact, already have suspected that you're attracted to him, as those emotions are sometimes difficult to hide.

 It might make sense to ask yourself some questions, and see how you would answer them in your imagination as him.
 How might he take the information that you are attracted to him and want more than just a friendship?
-What is more important to you at this point?
-Having your friend remain your friend may be more important than possibly changing that relationship into a romantic one.
+What is more of a priority to you at this point?
+Having your friend remain your friend may be a bigger priority than possibly changing that relationship into a romantic one.
 Or, you may decide that you two could reasonably stay friends if something romantic didn't work out.

 Life decisions, and smaller ones, too, involve risk, and it's up to you to choose how much risk is worth taking.
 There are a myriad of possibilities, but you need to make your own decision based on your priorities.
 It doesn't matter what decision you make, as long as you feel confident that you've thought it out and made one that feels right to you.
 Sometimes the outcome won't be what you planned, but that's the risk that forms an exciting, and sometimes challenging, aspect to our lives.Alice!